2021 ATP Tour: Affected tournaments

 The COVID-19 pandemic affected tournaments on both the ATP and WTA tours.
 The following tournaments were cancelled or postponed due to the COVID-19 pandemic.

 Statistical information

-These tables present the number of singles (S), doubles (D), and mixed doubles (X) titles won by each player and each nation during the season, within all the tournament categories of the 2021 ATP Tour: the Grand Slam tournaments, the ATP Finals, the ATP Tour Masters 1000, the ATP Tour 500 series, and the ATP Tour 250 series.
+These tables present the number of singles (S), doubles (D), and mixed doubles (X) titles won by each player and each nation during the season, within all the tournament categories of the 2021 ATP Tour: the Grand Slam tournaments, the ATP Finals, the ATP Masters 1000, the ATP 500 series, and the ATP 250 series.
 The players/nations are sorted by: